Amazing UMC Heroes artwork by Troy Dossett, United Methodist Communications

-In the spring of 2018 we put out a call for church members to nominate #amazingUMCheroes who are doing extraordinary things – either as difference makers in their communities or through courageous or selfish acts.
+In 2018 we put out a call for church members to nominate #amazingUMCheroes who are doing extraordinary things – either as difference makers in their communities or through courageous or selfless acts.

 We sifted through submissions and it is clear that United Methodists across the connection are doing amazing things as an expression of their faith.